ananis25/scratchpad/README.md

 This repository hosts notes/notebooks and one off explorations, so I can look them up easily.

-The posts are in reverse chronological order by the date they were added though a lot of them date back multiple years.
+The posts are in reverse chronological order by the date they were added, though most date back to further before.

 ## Index